doctorfree/MusicPlayerPlus/markdown/mppjulia.1.md

 : starting y value of 'c' for the Julia set

 # EXAMPLES
-**asciijulia**
+**mppjulia**
-: Without options asciijulia will display an animated zoom on a Julia Set.
+: Without options mppjulia will display an animated zoom on a Julia Set.
 These will continue until the 'q' key is pressed.

-**asciijulia -c 10**
+**mppjulia -c 10**
 : Plays the Julia Set ASCIImatics animation 10 times then exits

-**asciijulia -a /usr/share/doc/musicplayerplus/music/Epic_Dramatic-Yuriy_Bespalov.wav -c 5**
+**mppjulia -a /usr/share/doc/musicplayerplus/music/Epic_Dramatic-Yuriy_Bespalov.wav -c 5**
 : Plays the Julia Set ASCIImatics animation 5 times accompanied by audio then exits

-**asciijulia -x 0.687 -y 0.312**
+**mppjulia -x 0.687 -y 0.312**
 : Display an animated zoom on the Julia Set with starting complex coordinates [0.687, 0.312]

 # AUTHORS
 Written by Ronald Record github@ronrecord.com

 # LICENSING
-ASCIIJULIA is distributed under an Open Source license.
+MPPJULIA is distributed under an Open Source license.
-See the file LICENSE in the ASCIIJULIA source distribution for information on terms &amp; conditions for accessing and otherwise using ASCIIJULIA and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the MPPJULIA source distribution for information on terms &amp; conditions for accessing and otherwise using MPPJULIA and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: